Kalamatianos

 It is a joyous and festive dance; its musical beat is 7/8, subdivided into of three parts of 3+2+2 beats, corresponding to 3 steps per bar.
 There are 12 steps in the dance corresponding to 4 bars of music.
 These steps include 10 steps counterclockwise ("forward") followed by 2 steps clockwise ("backwards").
 Depending on the occasion and the dancers' proficiency, certain steps may be taken as jumps or squats.

-The lead dancer usually holds the second dancer by a handkerchief, this allowing him or her to perform more elaborate steps and acrobatics.
+The lead dancer usually holds the second dancer by a handkerchief, thus allowing them to perform more elaborate steps and acrobatics.
 The steps of the Kalamatianós are the same as those of the Syrtos, but the latter is slower and more stately, its beat being an even 4/4.

 History

-The roots of Kalamatianos can be found in antiquity.
+The roots of the Kalamatianos can be found in antiquity.
 Homer, in the Iliad, describes three performances made around the spear of Achilles that depict a dance in an open circle.
-The ancient Spartans had a dance called ὅρμος hormos, which was a syrto style dance described in detail by Xenophon where a woman led a male into dance using a handkerchief.
-Lucian states that the ormos dance was performed in an open circle and was done by young men and women.
+The ancient Spartans had a dance called ὅρμος hórmos, which was a syrto-style dance described in detail by Xenophon where a woman led a male into dance using a handkerchief.
+Lucian states that the hórmos dance was performed in an open circle and was done by young men and women.
 The men would dance vigorously while the women danced with modest movements.

-In the 19th century, this dance was called Syrtos O Peloponisios.
+In the 19th century, this dance was called Συρτός ὁ Πελοποννήσιος Syrtós ho Peloponnḗsios.
 It is believed to have acquired the name kalamatianos from the town of Kalamata in southern Greece; most Greek dances are commonly named after the villages or areas from which they are considered to have originated.

 Kalamatiano songs are many and popular – some of the more traditional kalamatiano songs are Samiotissa (The girl from Samos), Mandili Kalamatiano (Kerchief from Kalamata), Milo Mou Kokkino (My Red Apple), To Papaki (The Duckling), Mou Pariggile To Aidoni (The Nightingale sent me a message), Ola Ta Poulakia (All Birds), Palamakia (Clapping) and more.
 An especially haunting example of the kalamatianos, Mekapses Yitonissa (Μέκαψες Γειτόνισσα), was recorded for the National Geographic Society's groundbreaking Music of Greece album, released in 1968.

-The Kalamatiano is played at special occasions, such as Easter and Weddings.
+The Kalamatiano is played at special occasions, such as Easter and weddings.